zellwk/zellwk.com/src/posts/2021-06-09-async-and-defer-attributes.md

   </video>
   </figure>

-Both `async` and `defer` allows the browser load and parse the JavaScript file separately, so the DOM can be showed immediately.
+Both `async` and `defer` allows the browser load and parse the JavaScript file separately, so the DOM can be shown immediately.
 This allows users to see content faster.

 <figure role="figure">
 <video controls autoplay>